Content on this page was generated by AI and has not been manually reviewed.

 Can I use VPN edge on my phone?

 Absolutely.
 Most providers offer Android and iOS apps with edge routing support.
 Just install the app, sign in, and pick an edge server.
-Kaspersky vpn rating 2025: Comprehensive guide to Kaspersky VPN features, privacy, speed, pricing, and top alternatives
+Ultrasurf edge VPN and circumvention tool guide for bypassing censorship, privacy protection, and secure browsing 2026

 Do VPN edge providers log my activity?